 What is the language of Muslims?

-The second-generation Muslims who are either born or grow up in Sweden communicate in Swedish in their schools, playgrounds and all the other places including the mosque.
+The second-generation Muslims who are either born or grow up in Sweden communicate in Swedish in their schools, playgrounds, and all other places, including the mosque.

-Some recent migrants can use only their ethnic languages, other bilingual and educated migrants can use only English as a lingua franca without being able to use or speak Swedish and Arabic.
+Some recent migrants can use only their ethnic languages; other bilingual and educated migrants can use only English as a lingua franca without being able to use or speak Swedish or Arabic.

 The imam was changing his intonation as he came towards the end of his khutbah and began making du’a.